mlswg/mls-architecture/draft-ietf-mls-architecture.md

 is not acceptable to create artificial delays for message retrieval.

 > **RECOMMENDATION:**
-> If real time notifications are not necessary , one can delay notifications
+> If real time notifications are not necessary, one can delay notifications
 > randomly across recipient devices using a mixnet or other techniques.

 Note that it is quite easy for legal requests to ask the service provider for